SYNOP Code Form

 7wwW1W2 group identifier (7)

-type of present weather (WW) at or just prior to observation time
+type of present weather (WW) at or just prior to the time of the observation

 type of past weather (W1 and W2) typically in the past 3 hours